 The Art of Fermentation by Sandor Ellix Katz

 Katz is a food-lover, who covers every imaginable kind of fermented food.
-If you’re not sold yet, NPR offers an excerpt here.
+If you’re not sold yet, check out Katz’s interview with NPR.

 Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods, 2nd Edition By Sandor Ellix Katz

 This book is known as the one that started a revolution.
 A lot of people got started fermenting their own kefir, miso, hot sauce, beet kvass, and more because they were inspired by this book.
-If you are just starting out in the world of fermentation this is one of the best fermentation books to buy.
-You will learn how to make a sourdough culture,
+If you are just starting out in the world of fermentation this is one of the best books on fermenting you can get.

 This book also doubles as a cookbook because it offers recipes to help you learn how to implement fermented foods into your daily cooking.
 Check out our full review of this book by following this link.